-GE Capital recently included a Rescue Bear philanthropic team building event in their conference for several of their sales teams near Milwaukee, Wisconsin.
-GE Capital is the financial services division of GE, and provides commercial lending and leasing, as well as a range of financial services for health care, media, communications, entertainment, consumers, real estate, and aviation.
+GE Capital recently included a Rescue Bear ® philanthropic team building event in their conference for several of their sales teams near Milwaukee, Wisconsin.
+GE Capital is the financial services division of GE.
+They provide commercial lending and leasing, as well as a range of financial services for health care, media, communications, entertainment, consumers, real estate, and aviation.
 This group gathered wanted to have some fun together and give back to the community, while also getting to know each other better and improve their camaraderie.

 At the end of the workshop, the 75 stuffed animals that were put together and dressed in adorable outfits are donated to a local organization that helps kids.
 GE Capital added their own touch by providing little undershirts for every stuffed animal.
 In this case, the donation was given to the Brookfield Village Police Department.
 The two officers that came at the end of the event explained that a few bears will be kept in every squad car for those difficult moments when a child needs to be comforted on what could be one of the worst days of their life.
 It was a powerful ending to a great program.

 “The Rescue Bear was amazing!
 Everyone had a really great time!” –Laura Ziler, GE Capital

 Rescue Bear is a great event for giving people a chance to see how their natural strengths can help them be stronger communicators and better co-workers while giving something back to the local community.
 It’s also just a lot of fun!